What is a lipid disorder?

 - eating low-fat or fat-free dairy products

-- consuming polyunsaturated fats and monounsaturated fat sources in place of saturated and trans-fats
+- consuming polyunsaturated fats and mono-unsaturated fat instead of saturated fats and trans fats

-- participating in regular exercise at least 30 minutes per day, four days a week
+- exercising for at least 30 minutes per day, 4 days per week

-- avoid fast food, junk food, and processed meats
+- avoiding fast food, junk food, and processed meats

-- eat grilled and roasted foods instead of fried foods
+- eating grilled and roasted foods instead of fried foods